-Where the employer or employee are terminating a contract of employment of an indefinite term, the advance notice to be given by the terminating party to the other party is calculated according to the period for which the employee has been in the employment of the same employer continuously, which can be set out in the following table:
+Where the employer terminates an indefinite term contract of employment on grounds of redundancy or the employee terminates the same indefinite term contract of employment, the advance notice to be given by the terminating party to the other party is calculated according to the period for which the employee has been in the employment of the same employer continuously, which can be set out in the following table:

 - 1 month to 6 months: 1 week;